 Everyone has a different idea of the perfect Sunday.
 Some may prefer to be lazy and stay in their pajamas all day.
 While others enjoy getting out and exploring the city or the countryside.
 Madrid is a great city to explore and Sunday is one of the best days get out there and do it.
 We have compiled a list of some of the best things to do on a Sunday in Madrid.
 So what are you waiting for?
 Check it out!

-This is one of the biggest outdoor markets in Spain and an absolute must see while you are in Madrid.
-The market offers anything you could ask for.
-From antiques and clothing, to furniture and artwork.
-The market is located in La Latina just opposite of the metro stop between calle Embajadores and Ronda de Toledo.
-If you want to visit the market it is open from 9:00 – 14:30 every Sunday.
-It also stays open throughout the whole year.
+This is one of the biggest outdoor markets in Spain and an absolute must-see while you are in Madrid.
+El Rastro has been a weekly tradition in Madrid for over 400 years.
+With over 1,000 vendors, this flea-market offers anything you could ask for, from antiques and clothing, to furniture and artwork.
+The market is located in La Latina just opposite of the metro stop between Calle Embajadores and Ronda de Toledo.
+If you want to visit the market, it is open every Sunday from 9am to 3pm every Sunday.
+It also stays open throughout the whole year, including bank holidays!

 Mercado de Motores